joaotavora/eglot/README.md

 These -- Eglot included -- are so-called `:core` packages.
-They are released periodically to GNU ELPA, so users of older Emacs versions can get all the googies via `M-x package-install`.
+They are released periodically to GNU ELPA, so users of older Emacs versions can get all the goodies via `M-x package-install`.

 <a name="submitpatch"></a>
-## Actualy submitting a patch
+## Actually submitting a patch

-The recommended way to experiment with changes the code is to compile Emacs from a Git repo like
+The recommended way to experiment with changes to the code is to compile Emacs from a Git repo like
 [this one](https://cgit.git.savannah.gnu.org/cgit/emacs.git)
 or [this one](https://github.com/emacs-mirror/emacs).
 Here are